Welch plug removal and installation

 If you happen to have this tool, hold the punch at a shallow angle to the welch plug and drive it (!) through.
 Of course, if you do not do it correctly, you have ruined the carburetor.
 The drawing below (from Walbro) shows the correct angle.

-A much better (and safer) way to remove welch plugs is to use a spare drill chuck (or take one off your electric drill), a 3mm (1/8") drill bit, and a 3mm (1/8") punch.
+A better and safer way to remove welch plugs is to use a spare drill chuck (or take one off your electric drill), a 3mm (1/8") drill bit, and a 3mm (1/8") punch.
 Sets to remove welch plugs in carburetors are available but they are also expensive ($70-150) and contain many more tools than are needed to service the Walbro carburetor.
 If you take the chuck off your electric drill, note that the center screw that keeps the chuck from unscrewing has a reverse thread.

 For installing the plug, you will need a punch, rod, or bolt that is the same diameter as the welch plug (8mm for the WG-8).